 Out of respect for the Chapel and College grounds, no confetti, petals, rice, almonds, bubbles, etc. may be used either in the Chapel or grounds.
 This is the responsibility of the couple.
 Guests should be informed of this prohibition, perhaps through a note in the wedding booklet.
 Newman College is a smoke-free environment, no smoking is permitted on the grounds.

 The invitation to a priest or deacon to officiate is the responsibility of the couple.
 This should be arranged before the application form is submitted to Newman College, or as soon as possible thereafter.
 Only Catholic priests and deacons may officiate at weddings in the Chapel of the Holy Spirit.

 The Chapel of the Holy Spirit is a place of great simplicity and beauty.
 Couples are both requested and encouraged to take advantage of this simplicity and beauty by refraining from decorating the Chapel unduly.
 Ribbons and other decorations may not be attached to the pews.

 Bridal cars only are permitted to drive in and park in the Chapel grounds.
 There is a maximum of three cars allowed.
 The Chapel gates will be opened as they arrive and will be locked again until they leave.

 As Newman College is a residential College, the only area available for outdoor photographs is directly in front of the Chapel or on the lawn to the left of the main entry gates.
 Photographers should be advised of this.

 The fee for the hire of the Chapel includes with it, for no extra charge, the services of the Newman College Organist.
 Please note that no secular music, neither vocal or instrumental, is permitted in the Newman College Chapel.
-Only sacred music is to be performed and this needs to be approved beforehand (at least one month prior to the wedding date) by the College Organist (email: email@example.com).
+Only sacred music is to be performed and this needs to be approved beforehand (at least two months prior to the wedding date) by the College Organist (email: email@example.com).
 The bride and groom have been informed of this request.